hawaii-bites/hawaii-bites.github.io/index.md

 If any disagreements arise regarding task assignment or project direction, we will resolve them during our in-person meetings or, if needed, escalate the issue to our course instructor for guidance.

+## Project Management Links

+- [Milestone 1 (M1) Project Board](https://github.com/orgs/hawaii-bites/projects/1): Displays completed issues for the first milestone.
+By the due date, all issues were moved out of BackLog or In Progress.
+- [Milestone 2 (M2) Project Board](https://github.com/orgs/hawaii-bites/projects/5/views/1): Outlines the issues to be addressed during the second milestone.

+## GitHub Hosting
+The project adheres to GitHub hosting guidelines, ensuring proper issue management, version control, and branch protection practices.